Oklahoma City, OK

 The Mix is prepared somewhat like a milk shake, except that it is meant to be eaten as a dessert.
 You can get a choice of drinks (such as ice cream or yogurt in various flavors) with various ingredients added (anything from strawberry to Oreo cookies).
 I like these best either when freshly served or when they are just barely thawing out after being stored in the freezer at home (in other words, cold to partially frozen).

-While the sundaes are treats that I am able to enjoy occasionally, items from the store are part of my daily menu, at least while I am within 300 miles of Braum’s farm in Tuttle, Oklahoma.
+While the sundaes are treats that I am able to enjoy occasionally, items from the store are part of my regular menu, at least while I am within 300 miles of Braum’s farm in Tuttle, Oklahoma.
 Although I am not sure if Braum’s makes their own bread, the Braum’s stores are the only place I can buy it.
 My favorite is Braum’s Raisin Bread, which is usually part of my breakfast.
-When compared to other raisin breads sold in stores, this is by far the best I have found.
-There used to be a better one at Sun Harvest in El Paso, but apparently it is no longer available at Sprouts (the store that bought out Sun Harvest), and in any case I am very happy with Braum’s raisin bread.
+I think the flavor is excellent, with a generous amount of walnuts and just a touch of cinnamon.
+I will note, though, that the bread is sweetened with corn oil and it contains a number of other additives that I think I would prefer to keep to a minimum.
+I am finding several other raisin breads that I also like and seem to be healthier, but for flavor the one at Braum’s is really my favorite.

 I do not have quite as much of a glowing review of the Nine Grain Bread, but it is equally a part of my grocery shopping since I find it to be a good bread for most sandwiches.
 I do find better bread in stores such as Sprouts, but these tend to have a short shelf life while the nine grain from Braum’s lasts long enough that I can usually use most of the loaf.

 For a while Braum’s discontinued the nine grain bread along with a couple of others and introduced some new breads to replace them.
-I never became a fan of the new breads, and after a while they started selling the old ones again (fortunately the raisin bread was not one that they discontinued, but I am always on the lookout for others I can use as a substitute).
+I never became a fan of the new breads (which they call Artisan Bread), and after a while they started selling the old ones again (and continue to do so).

 Price’s pimiento spread is very popular in El Paso and became a favorite of mine, but when I am in Braum’s territory I prefer to get their version (one that I think has a better flavor and more “kick” to it from the pimientos).